Gh0st02/my-cyber-experience/README.md

 - Update the hosts file to include the IP address of the Webservers and Elk Server...
 - Run the playbook, and navigate to Web-1, Web-2, and the Elk server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Which file is the playbook?
+- _filebeat-playbook.yml_
+- _metricbeat-playbook.yml_
-- _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
+- _The filebeat is copied from /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml_

+- _The metricbeat is copied from /etc/ansible/files/metricbeat-config.yml to /etc/metricbeat/metricbeat.yml_

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Which file do you update to make Ansible run the playbook on a specific machine?
+- _You update both the filebeat-config.yml and the metricbeat-config.yml_

+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- _You must update the host file with the IP of the Elk server_.

 - In order to check that the Elk Server is running go to _http://20.114.247.86:5601/app/kibana_